SunandaBiswas/Pyspark__Practice/README.md

 # Pyspark__Practice

-Learnt to use the platform Databricks and Pyspark for data analysis and building ML models for customer behaviour analysis.
+Learnt to use Databricks Platform and Pyspark for data analysis and building ML models for customer behaviour analysis.